lgarron/barely-a-dev-server/README.md

 # Why `barely-a-dev-server`?

+- A thin wrapper around `esbuild`, which is very fast and robust.
+  - Even outputs source maps!
 - Works just as well as fancy bundlers, if all your code is TypeScript.
 - No dependencies.
 - Less than 200 lines of source code (unminified).